-For example: If the main theme on a fundamental analysis is that the US economy is weakening, whereas the United Kingdom economy is strengthening – the view in a long term approach is that the sell USD and buy GBP.
+For example: If the main theme of fundamental analysis is that the US economy is weakening, whereas the United Kingdom economy is strengthening – the view in a long term approach is that the sell USD and buy GBP.

-This would translate to a professional to only look for buying opportunities in the GBP/USD cross.
+This would translate to a professional to only looking for buying opportunities in the GBP/USD cross.